 Solar Power in Oklahoma

-The Sooner State ranks 45th nationally for solar energy use.
-Currently, the state generates 84.7 MW of energy from solar panels.
-There are also 30 solar companies, accounting for developers, manufacturers, and others.
-While solar isn’t as prevalent in Oklahoma as in other states, the state is projected to grow in solar energy production.
+The solar power industry is spreading across the U.S., and Oklahoma has plenty of room to grow.
+The Sooner State has installed enough solar to power 11,517 homes.
+There are also 26 Oklahoma solar companies, accounting for developers, manufacturers, and others.
+While solar isn’t as prevalent in Oklahoma as in other states, residential solar installations have increased in recent years.
+The state is projected to continue to grow in solar energy production.

-Furthermore, solar prices in Oklahoma fell by 36% over the past five years.
+Furthermore, solar prices in Oklahoma fell by 53% over the past 10 years.
 Taking advantage of solar power when prices are low means the upfront investment won’t be as high.
-Then, when you factor in the tax incentives, lower energy rates, and short payback period, it is easy to understand how financially beneficial solar power can be.
+Then, when you factor in the tax incentives, lower energy rates, and a short payback period, it is easy to understand how financially beneficial solar power can be.

 Oklahoma solar panel cost